 What outputs should be delivered from this step?

-- The principal output of this step is the use of the results of the evaluation (Step 9, Evaluating performance) to revise and adapt the marine spatial management plan as part of the continuing management cycle.
-This step will involve considering the findings to modify management goals and objectives and management actions if they are not moving toward desired outcomes.
-Resources should be reallocated from what is not working, to what works; and
+- Revision and adaptation the marine spatial management plan as part of the continuing management cycle using of the results of the evaluation (Step 9, Evaluating performance).
+This step will involve considering the findings to modify management goals, objectives and actions if they are not moving toward desired outcomes.
+Resources should be reallocated from what is not working to what works; and

-- Another output should be the identification of critical missing information or applied research needs that could reduce uncertainties in the analysis and decision making in the next round of marine planning.
+- Identification of critical missing information or applied research needs that could reduce uncertainties in the analysis and decision making in the next round of marine planning.